 When pursuing the adoption of an infant, Adoption STAR recommends registering for both the Traditional Agency Adoption Program and the Agency Assisted Private Adoption.
 Adoption STAR primarily places Caucasian infants, Black and Biracial infants.

 The following is a generalized overview of how to start the domestic adoption process with Adoption STAR.
 If you have any questions at any time during the process, please do not hesitate to contact the agency directly.

-Step 1 ★ Contacting Adoption STAR for more Information
+Contacting Adoption STAR for a Registration Packet

 It is very important to learn as much about your adoption options as possible and to gather as much information from other agencies so you can make an informed decision and select an agency that you feel connected to.
 We hope Adoption STAR is one of the stops you make along your educational journey.
 To request a FREE information packet, please fill out this form, email us, or call at 1.866.691.3300 to find out more about the agency.

 If you call the agency, you will immediately speak to a friendly, helpful and knowledgeable staff person who can answer any questions you may have.